• Skip to primary navigation

 Ingredient Substitutions

-• White Chocolate Chips—you can substitute an equal weight of chopped white chocolate chunks or bar for the chips.
+• White Chocolate Chips: You can substitute an equal weight of chopped white chocolate chunks or bar for the chips.
+You can also use milk or dark chocolate chips if you prefer.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom of the post, to see the PRINTABLE recipe card with ingredient measurements and complete instructions.

-STEP 1—Whisk the flour, matcha powder, baking soda, and salt in a bowl.
+STEP 1—Whisk the flour, matcha powder, baking soda, and salt in a mixing bowl.

-STEP 2—Beat the butter and sugars together until the mixture is light and creamy.
-Add the eggs one at a time, and the vanilla and mix well.
+STEP 2—In another bowl, beat the butter and sugars together until the mixture is light and creamy.
+Add the eggs one at a time, and then the vanilla.
+Mix well.

-STEP 3—Add the flour-matcha mixture to the wet ingredients.
+STEP 3—Add the flour-matcha dry ingredients to the wet ingredients.

-STEP 4—Use a wooden spoon or rubber spatula to stir the flour halfway.
+STEP 4—Switch to a wooden spoon or spatula.
+Stir in the flour halfway.

 STEP 7—Use a cookie scoop to portion the dough out onto a parchment-lined baking sheet.